CaioLemec/Aufood/README.md

 Aufood was designed and created without the help of more experienced developers.
 Some ideas, theme and inspiration I got from a delivery service in Brazil called [Ifood](https://www.ifood.com.br/).

-If you see something in my code that I can improve I would love to hear from you.I think every feedback is an opportunity to improve so I'm waiting for your PR or contact. 💌
+If you see something in my code that I can improve I would love to hear from you.
+I think every feedback is an opportunity to improve so I'm waiting for your PR or contact. 💌

 I was able to learn a lot about: